gabrielmcg/Docker-docs/ops/README.md

 <p class="p">In the example above, the <code class="ph codeph">worker03</code> node would have 4 times more CPU and
 double the RAM compared to the rest of the worker nodes.</p>

-<p class="p">The different variables you can use are as described in
+<p class="p">The different variables you can use are described in
 <a class="xref" href="#edit-inventory__variables-local-table-content">Table 8</a> below.
 They are all
 mandatory unless otherwise specified.</p>